damoc1es/comp-sci/README.md

 # cs-ubb 2021-ongoing [ro]

 ## About
 Public version of my repository that contains homeworks, projects and various tasks regarding my studies at the computer science program @ UBB.
-Although in romanian, it should be mostly code.
+Although in romanian, there should be mostly code.

 ## Contents
 <!--